Israeli court orders boy returned to Italy within 15 days

 Eitan Biran’s parents and younger sibling were among 14 people killed in May when a cable car slammed into a mountainside in northern Italy.
 His maternal grandparents in Israel and his paternal relatives in Italy are both seeking custody.

-Israeli media reported the latest ruling, which was issued late Thursday, and say the relatives in Israel can appeal to the Supreme Court.
-Lawyers for the families could not immediately be reached for comment.
+Ronen Dalyahu, a lawyer for the relatives in Israel, confirmed the ruling, which was issued late Thursday, and said they are considering an appeal.
+Lawyers for the paternal relatives did not immediately respond to a request for comment.

 This week, an Italian judge issued an international arrest warrant for the boy’s grandfather, who whisked Eitan to Israel on a private jet in September.